croquet/microverse/docs/QuickStart.md

 ### Clone or Fork the GitHub Repository

-You can find the latest Croquet Microverse Builder along with documentation in the [`croquet/microverse`](https://github.com/croquet/microverse) repository on GitHub.
+You can find the latest Croquet Microverse  along with documentation in the [Microverse repository](https://github.com/croquet/microverse) on GitHub.
 Cloning this repository will give you almost everything you will need to get started creating your own Croquet Microverse.

 `git clone https://github.com/croquet/microverse.git`